mronitz/SocialConnect/README.md

 		'SocialConnect.SocialConnect'
 	);

-## Be sure to first get and set your social network keys (API keys/secret)
+### Be sure to first get and set your social network keys (API keys/secret), and change the callback URL in the config file

 ## Example of usage